Snergster/virl-bootstrap/README.md

 Log in to the server as VIRL, Run the remaining steps as 'virl'

-python /usr/local/bin/vinstall all
+###python /usr/local/bin/vinstall all

+vinstall all

 The following command will download the VM images and register them.
 This can be lengthy

-sudo salt-call state.sls images
+sudo salt-call state.sls router-vms

 sudo reboot